-Take your enterprise to the cloud with SIP trunking that integrates everywhere
+Take your enterprise to the cloud with elastic SIP trunking services that integrate everywhere

 Easily navigate your digital transformation with Bandwidth’s worldwide coverage, flexible usage-based pricing, and intuitive software tools.

-Bring an enterprise-grade SIP provider to your organization with the reliable, software-driven voice calling you need:
+Bring an enterprise-grade SIP trunking provider to your organization with the reliable, software-driven voice calling you need:

 SIP stands for Session Initiation Protocol and is a protocol (i.e. language) that communications applications use to talk to one another over an IP network.